liferay-search/liferay-docs/en/developer/frameworks/articles/web-services/02-headless-apis/08-filter-and-sort.markdown

 [TOC levels=1-4]

-You can use @product@'s headless REST APIs to search for content you're interested in.
+You can use @sharepoint@'s headless REST APIs to search for content you're interested in.
 You can also sort and filter content.
 Here, you'll learn how.

 ## Filter